Passport to Paradise

 Passport to Paradise is a 1932 American pre-Code drama film directed by George B. Seitz and starring Jack Mulhall, Blanche Mehaffey and Eddie Phillips.
 It was produced as a second feature for release by the independent company Mayfair Pictures.
-The film is now considered to be lost.
+Though the 67 minute film is considered lost, a 58 minute version of the film was released on DVD by the Alpha Home Entertainment label in 2012 under the alternate title "The Case Of The Black Pearl".

 Plot

 As part of the terms's of his grandfather's will, Bob has to travel round the world with no money in order to claim his inheritance.
 He smuggles himself aboard a cruise ship where he is befriended by Elsa who he later discovers is an exiled princess.